-This course reviews the historical development of the interaction of the structure with architecture and explores future trends and directions.
+This course reviews the historical development of the interaction of structure with architecture and explores future trends and directions.
 The suitability of different materials and systems will be studied, with emphasis placed on efficiency.
-(3-0-3)

-ARCH 495 Technology as Design
+Technology as Design

 Since the development of cast iron as a viable construction material in the mid-1800s, there has been a path of architecture exploring open-ended possibilities of technology.
 Integrated within the culture, this determination to use the technology of one's time as the creative generator of a new evolving architecture is the thesis of this course.
 (3-0-3)